 Oman witnesses huge swarms of migratory birds during their seasonal journey between their nesting habitats and the places where they spend winters, especially those birds migrating from Europe and East Asia.
-Many birds, especially water fowl, migrate from faraway regions like northern Siberia, and travel about five thousand kilometers.
+Many birds, especially waterfowl, migrate from faraway regions like northern Siberia and travel about five thousand kilometers.
 Visitors can see many species of birds in each of Oman’s different regions.
-Al Hikman Peninsula, Masirah Island, Al Wusta region beaches, the Lagoons, the beaches and springs in Dhofar are ideal places for bird observation.
-Many of these species live in Dimaniyat Islands and in Musandam.
+Al Hickman Peninsula, Masirah Island, Al Wusta region beaches, the Lagoons, the beaches and springs in Dhofar are ideal places for bird observation.
+Many of these species live in Dimaniyat Islands and Musandam.

 Destinations for Birds Watching :

 What to bring/wear:

 Day 1 :